 Secondly, the sidewalks are full of potholes and cracks and uneven surfaces, so it’s really not a good idea to walk and read a map at the same time…which is what I did.
 Thankfully, the woman I did a swan dive in front of wasn’t too frightened — come to think of it, she hardly acknowledged it — hmph! — and my bloody knee didn’t seep through my jeans.
 Another win!

 Thirdly — and most importantly — BE CAREFUL CROSSING THE STREET!
 Roman pedestrians just go — ain’t nothing gonna break’a their style.
-But the same holds true for Roman drivers…and they don’t slow down.
+But the same holds true for Roman drivers…ain’t nothing gonna slow them down, oh, no!

 Anyhoo, we decided we’d walk part of the Appian Way, “the queen of the long roads,” on the way to the Colosseum.
 According to our guidebook, it wasn’t far.
 So off we went through the neighborhood.